qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

   - _DeepSort_
     - _DeepSort is the tracking algorithm which tracks objects not only based on the velocity and motion of the object but also the appearance of the object._ <br/>

-  - _Time Series Data Analysis_ <br/>

   - _Measuring Distance Between Objects_ <br/>
     - _The algorithm detects and analyzes low-risk and high-risk states by measuring the distance between the bounding box centers of objects._ <br/>
-    - _When measuring distance, measure the distance between all objects detected in the image by reflecting the features of the 'complete graph'._<br/>
+    - _When measuring distance, measure the distance between all objects detected in the image by reflecting the features of the 'complete graph'._ <br/>

+  - _Time Series Data Analysis_ <br/>
+    - _This algorithm detects and analyzes time series data using a queue, and its contents are as follows._ <br/>
+    - _If the data recognized through the action recognition model is judged to be abnormal behavior, the penalty score is sequentially stored in the queue, which is a linear data structure.
+(Conversely, if the recognized data is judged to be normal behavior, the adventure score  is stored.)_ <br/>
+    - _At the same time, scores, which are time series data previously stored in the queue, are deleted from the queue by the 'First In First Out' method of the queue._ <br/>
+    - _While checking the sum of the scores stored in the queue in real time, if the result is an outlier, it is judged that it is currently a very dangerous situation._ <br/>